garrandall/popular-music-data/tracks/poor-georgie-mc-lyte.md

 I met him in a club hangin out one night
 He said, "Hello I'm George.. hi Lyte!
 How's everything goin, huh, how ya doin?
-Hope everything's fine, ooh, and umm can I call you sometime?
+Hope everything's fine, oh, and umm can I call you sometime?
 Can I get the digits?
 And the address, so I can come visit?"
 I gave him the digits, that wasn't a problem